rcarmo/azure-k3s-cluster/README.md

 * `make params` - generates ARM template parameters
 * `make deploy-compute` - deploys cluster resources and pre-provisions Docker on all machines
 * `make view-deployment` - view deployment progress
-* `make deploy-monitor` - deploys a Swarm monitor container on `http://master0:8080`
-* `make deploy-replicated-service` - deploys a simple web service onto the Swarm cluster (8 replicas)
-* `make deploy-global-service` - deploys a simple web service onto the Swarm cluster (one container per node)
-* `make scale-service-<number>` - scales the replicated service to `<number>` instances, i.e., `make scale-service-10` will resize it (up or down) to 10 containers
-* `make deploy-stack` - deploys a simple Redis-backed stateful stack onto the Swarm cluster
 * `make list-agents` - lists all agent VMs
 * `make scale-agents-<number>` - scales the agent VM scale set to `<number>` instances, i.e., `make scale-10` will resize it (up or down) to 10 VMs
 * `make stop-agents` - stops all agents